 Let the online reviews speak for the organization

-Check if your program fee is Tax deductible or organization is 501C3.
+Check if your program fee is tax deductible or if an organization is registered as a 501C3.

 Travel in a group and ask for discount

-If your friend(s) is also interested in volunteering abroad, you can apply as a small group and request that the organization give you some kind of discount.
-Even though at IFRE we offer the world’s most affordable fee program, we will still extend a discount of $50 each if you travel with one or more friends.
+Even at IFRE, which offers the world’s most affordable fees, we will still extend a discount of $50 each if you are traveling with one or more friends.
 This is the perfect opportunity to encourage the people closest to you to make a life changing decision to volunteer, and perhaps get a buddy for the road.